adobe-research/space-time-functions/README.md

 This space-time function defines an implicit ball of radius 0.5 translating from (0, 0, 0) at time `t=0` to (1, 0, 0) at time `t=1`.
-Once a space-time function is defined, we can query its value, spatial gradient and time derivative at space-time points.
+Once a space-time function is defined, we can query its value, gradient and time derivative at any space-time points.

 ```c++
 std::array<Scalar, 3> x = {0.5, 0.0, 0.0};